 There are things to do inside or outside.
 If you decide to venture out, make sure to wash your hands, wear a mask, and follow social distancing guidelines.

-Weekends in Pennsylvania have no shortage of things to do.
+Weekends in Pennsylvania have no shortage of things to do, especially during the holiday season.
 While events might look different during the coronavirus pandemic, there are plenty of ways to have fun on your own, or with the family or friends in your quarantine bubble.

-Here’s a roundup of activities to enjoy during the weekend of Jan.
-8-10
+Here’s a roundup of activities to participate in the weekend of Dec.
+4-6.

 If you decide to venture out, make sure to wash your hands, wear a mask, and follow social distancing guidelines.